...So Goes the Nation: Release and reception

-The film was praised by critics.
+The documentary received generally positive reviews from critics.
+Metacritic, which uses a weighted average, assigned the a score of 65 out of 100, based on 12 critics, indicating "generally favorable" reviews.
 Writing for The New York Times, Jeannette Catsoulis praised the film, writing that the Democrats should view the film as "less as the opening of an old wound and more as a manual for 2008."
-Writing for Variety, Ronnie Scheib praised the film's use of humor, particularly noting the jokes of political consultant Paul Begala, but found it somewhat boring overall.
-Writing for The Boston Globe, Wesley Morris felt the movie stood out among political dramas due to its nonpartisan approach to its subject; giving the film a rating of 3/4 stars.
-He also praised how the film paired Bush's attacks on Kerry as a "flip flopper" with clips of Kerry changing his positions calling it a "cruel thing of beauty."
-Writing for The Blade, a newspaper based in Ohio, Rob Lockwood praised the film's understanding of the politics of Ohio while admitting the setting was mostly irrelevant to the overarching narrative.
+Writing for Variety, Ronnie Scheib praised the film's use of humor, particularly noting the jokes made by the political consultant Paul Begala, but found it somewhat boring overall.
+Writing for The Boston Globe, Wesley Morris felt the movie stood out among political dramas due to its nonpartisan approach to its subject, giving the film a rating of 3/4 stars.
+He also praised how the film paired Bush's attacks on Kerry as a "flip flopper" with clips of Kerry changing his positions, calling the montage a "cruel thing of beauty."
+Writing for The Blade, a newspaper based in Toledo, Ohio, Rob Lockwood praised the film's understanding of the politics of Ohio while admitting the setting was mostly irrelevant to the overarching narrative.
 He rated the documentary 4/5 stars.
-However, both Michael Wilmington of Chicago Tribune and Jack Mathews of New York Daily News disliked the film.
+However, not all critics enjoyed the film, both Michael Wilmington of Chicago Tribune and Jack Mathews of New York Daily News gave the documentary negative reviews.